 This is a coastal town in the province of Malaga that hosts stunning beaches, crystal-clear waters, and rich history.

-This beautiful town was first inhabited during the early Palaeolithic age – about 25,000 years ago.
-Its famous Nerja Caves are home to remnants such as prehistoric paintings and objects from that era.
 Furthermore, the Nerja Caves are home to the world’s longest and largest stalactite.
 While the prehistoric paintings are not open to the public, the Cuevas de Nerja are nothing short of mesmerizing.

 Getting back to Nerja’s water and beaches… I can confirm that visiting (on a day trip) without a bathing suit will cause you the biggest heartbreak.
-The waters of Nerja are SO crystal clear and blue that you may tear up.
+The waters of Nerja are so crystal clear and blue that you may tear up.

-Being a coastal town, there are endless water activities to enjoy – from snorkeling to kayaking, SUPing, and even Parasailing!
-All the beaches here are free and spacious, meaning you can set up you’re spot wherever you like.
+All the beaches here are free and spacious, meaning you can set up your spot wherever you like.
 The only important thing to note is that many of the beaches are pebble beaches.
 Therefore, I recommend having water shoes.

 Check out these highly-rated experiences in Nerja, and book the one that’s right for you!👇